What is change management?

 Phase 5: Anchoring

-Well-known models for change management
+What are well-known models for change management?

 The ADKAR model (Prosci)